defenseunicorns/data_engineering_technical_assessment/README.md

 ### Submission

-The primary way we will evaluate your submission is to build and run the solution image against postgres using docker-compose.
+The primary way we will evaluate your submission is to build and run the solution image against postgres using docker-compose, similar to the `make ingest` target.
 We will then run some automated tests against the data in postgres.
-Once you are satisfied, push your code up to your submission branch.

 As a backup, please run `make submit` prior to making and pushing your submission commit which will build the following artifacts as a tarball (again this is a backup if there are problems with the container image)
 * `submission/pg_dump.tar.gz` - pg_dump of orders database

+Once you are satisifed with your solution and have created the pg_dump file, push your full solution to your branch.